sreekanthgopinathan/ObesityRiskPrediction/README.md

 * Age appears to be the next major predictor for obsesity
 * Both Family history and age likely influences other factors such as eating habits, level of physical excercise which may result increased predictability using these factors
 * Eating habits such as Consumption of food between meals,Frequency of consumption of vegetables are other major factors which predict obesity
+* Overall family history and eating habits are a much stronger predictor of obesity compared to physical condition/attributes

 #### Next Steps